particle-iot/docs/src/content/hardware/migration-guides/gen2-cellular-migration.md

 - <sup>1</sup>8 MB on the Tracker SoM.
 Most of this space is reserved by the system and only a portion if it is available to user applications as a flash file system.
 - Not all RAM is available to user applications.
 The Device OS firmware uses a portion of it.

+{{!-- END shared-blurb --}}

 ### BLE (Bluetooth LE)

-- Bluetooth LE (BLE 5.0) is supported on Gen 3 devices but not Gen 2.
+- Bluetooth LE (BLE 5.0) is supported on the B Series SoM and Gen 3 devices but not Gen 2.

 ### NFC Tag